mjrabil/Screening-for-safe-opening-of-universities-under-Omicron-and-Delta-variants-of-COVID-19/README.md

 To generate data for Fig 5, please run: omicron_varying_boosted.cpp, omicron_varying_boosted.h and omicron_varying_boosted_constants.h

-Sensitivity Analyses (used in Figures and Tables):
+Sensitivity Analyses (used for Figures and Tables):
 To move from 50% to 95%, please edit the command: "double OMEGA_array[] = {0.5};" by replacing 0.5 by 0.95 (and vice versa).

 To move from a screening compliance of 75% to 100%, please edit the command: "ETA_array[] = {0.75};" and replace 0.75 by 1.